 - 1 large butternut squash cooked (see notes)

-- 2 tablespoons chopped fresh ginger peeled
+- 2 tablespoons fresh ginger peeled and chopped

 - 1 onion diced

 - 1 tablespoon coconut oil or olive oil or butter

 - 2 cups chicken stock/broth or vegetable broth

 - black pepper to taste